How to invest in “Magnificent Seven” stocks

 What about a Magnificent Seven ETF?

-An ETF (“exchange traded fund”) is a pool of stocks in several companies.
-You can buy shares in the ETF itself, just as if it was a company.
-This means you don’t have to buy shares in all seven of the companies individually.
-But if there’s one of the seven that you don’t like, well… tough: with the ETF you’re in for a penny, in for a pound!
+An exchange-traded fund (ETF) is a basket of stocks that can contain multiple companies.
+You can buy shares in the ETF itself, because they’re traded on stock exchanges, just as if it was a company.
+This means you don’t have to buy shares in all 7 of these magnificent companies individually.
+But if there’s one of the seven that you don’t like, well… tough: with ETFs you don’t get to customise who’s included, you have to take it how it comes!

 ETF